CazaBelle/CV/README.md

 * **Self-driven Learner** - I have a hunger for learning that borders on obsessive.
 Whether it be an unfamiliar framework or language, I will dedicate myself to mastering it.
 I use experimental side projects to keep me excited and motivated.

 * **Confident Communicator** - I bring exceptional communication skills, both written and spoken, when dealing with colleagues and clients.
-When coding this gives me excellent attention to detail and the ability to explain a concepts clearly and concisely.
+When coding this gives me excellent attention to detail and the ability to explain concepts clearly and concisely.

 * **Natural Problem Solver**  - My previous role often required me to handle emergencies when patients were seriously injured.
 These situations demanded immediate results and creative thinking.
 As a result, when encountering an issue with one of my programs I’m able to resolve the issue quickly and calmly.